 Relatable.
 But something borrowed doesn’t just apply to the bride.
 Ask a friend to look through her closet instead of buying something new.
 Or try renting.

-A busy wedding season doesn’t mean you have to break up with your budget.
+Wedding season may be back, but that doesn’t mean you have to break up with your budget.
 A little planning and smart booking strategies can go a long way.
 So you and your money can live happily ever after.